candicecrutch/Academic_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Candice Crutchfield is a second-year sociology PhD student at The Ohio State University.
-She holds a Master of Arts degree in Human Rights studies from Columbia University and dual Bachelor of Arts degrees in Criminology and Communication Arts and Sciences from Penn State University.
-Her current research interests include: critical criminology, incarceration, collective action, and monetary sanctions.
-At present, she is researching the impact of financial hardships on formerly incarcerated persons.
+Candice Crutchfield is a second-year sociology PhD student at [The Ohio State University](https://sociology.osu.edu/people/crutchfield.35).
+She holds a Master of Arts degree in Human Rights Studies from Columbia University and dual Bachelor of Arts degrees in Criminology and Communication Arts and Sciences from Penn State University.
+Her current research interests include: critical criminology, incarceration, labor, collective action, and monetary sanctions.
+At present, she is conducting a qualitative research project about the impact of financial hardships on formerly incarcerated persons.